Does anyone know what time it is? Does anyone even care?

 It is time to fall back and examine a few things about time.
 Goodbye, Daylight Savings Time!

-- The modern day version of daylight savings time was first proposed by the New Zealand entomologist George Vernon Hudson in 1985.
-The credit for the first to suggest the modern day DST system is often incorrectly given to William Willet who independently thought up and lobbied for DST in 1905.
-He was riding through London one day in the early morning and noticed that a good portion of London’s population slept through several hours of the sunlight summer days.
+- The New Zealand entomologist George Vernon Hudson first proposed the modern-day version of daylight savings time 1985.
+The credit for the first to suggest the modern-day DST system is often incorrectly given to William Willet, who independently thought up and lobbied for DST in 1905.
+He was riding through London one day in the early morning and noticed that a good portion of London’s population slept through several hours of the sunlight on summer days.
 If only he’d read Franklin’s letter, inspiration might have struck sooner.
-Willet lobbied for DST until his death in 1915.
+Willet lobbied for DST until he died in 1915.

-- The primary reason that 2:00 in the morning was set as the changeover time in the United States: Because lawmakers believed it was very desirable for the entire continental U.S. to have made the change by the start of the normal working day.
-Many computer and electronic systems now are able to make the adjustment without human intervention.
+- 2:00 in the morning was the changeover time in the United States primarily because lawmakers believed the entire continental U.S. should have made the change by the start of the typical working day.
+Many computer and electronic

-- It was the Uniform Time Act, 1966 that standardized the starting and ending dates as well as the when the change occurred, In addition, the act did not require that all areas observe DST.
+systems can now adjust without human intervention. - The Uniform Time Act 1966 standardized the starting and ending dates and when the change occurred.
+In addition, the act did not require that all areas observe DST.

 - Not every state observes daylight savings time in the United States.
-Hawaii and most of Arizona don’t turn their clocks ahead or back like the rest of the country, neither does American Samoa, Guam, Puerto Rico or the United States Virgin Islands.
+Hawaii and most of Arizona don’t turn their clocks ahead or back like the rest of the country, nor do American Samoa, Guam, Puerto Rico, or the United States Virgin Islands.

-- November 1883, the United States as well as Canada implemented standard time in their time zones.
-This was driven by the railroads and prior to this, each locally was able to determine time in whatever fashion suited them.
+- In November 1883, the United States and Canada implemented standard time in their time zones.
+The railroads drove this; before this, each locality could determine time in whatever fashion suited them.

 Love the article and you look amazing in that sweater!